AndrewRichards-Code/MIRU/README.md

 Contains the core functionality of the Low level Graphics API wrapper.
 Provide path to VulkanSDK; Build as dynamic library; Dynamic Runtime Linking (MD).

 ### MIRU_SHADER_COMPILER:
-A 'compiler' that uses HLSL files to produce SPIR-V and CSO binaries using DXC/FXC.
-Provide paths to DXC/FXC; Build as executable; Dynamic Runtime Linking (MD).
+A 'compiler' that uses HLSL files to produce SPIR-V and CSO binaries using dxcompiler.
+Build as executable; Dynamic Runtime Linking (MD).

-### MIRU_SHADER_CORE:
-Contains the core functionality for compiling the shaders.
-Build as static library; Dynamic Runtime Linking (MD).

 ### MIRU_TEST:
 Simple test application for development, test and demostration.
 Build as executable; Dynamic Runtime Linking (MD).